East Side of the Moon (Fox5NY.com)

 1 cucumber slice and 1 mint sprig, for garnish

 Muddle cucumber in a cocktail shaker.
 Add mint and very lightly press the leaves so you don't release chlorophyll.
 Add lime juice, simple syrup, moonshine, and ice.
 Shake quick and hard to combine ingredients without over-diluting.
-Strain into highball glass filled with fresh ice, top with soda (but not too much), and garnish with a slice of cucumber and a fresh mint sprig.
+Strain into a highball glass filled with fresh ice, top with soda (but not too much), and garnish with a slice of cucumber and a fresh mint sprig.

 2. Van Brunt Mint Julep